Low Carbon Fuels FAQs

 1

-So, W2X refers to the process to recycle waste into hydrogen, carbon and oxygen molecules or hydrogen-derived products such as methanol, ammonia and SAF.
+So, W2X refers to the process of recycling waste into hydrogen, carbon and oxygen molecules or hydrogen-derived products such as methanol, ammonia and SAF.

 What other roles does Grade A+ hydrogen play in the energy transition?